 Incomplete credit hours will be considered as attempted credit hours when meeting the pace component of SAP.
 Grades will be included in the CGPA component of SAP during the term in which they were assigned.

 Repeating Classes

-- · Passed, may retake one time to improve GPA, included in the SAP review - Passed previously, but not with the required departmental GPA, may retake as necessary and still included in the SAP review - · Failed, may retake as necessary, included in the SAP review
+- Passed, may retake one time to improve GPA, included in the SAP review (any grade higher than an "F" is considered passing) - · Failed, may retake as necessary, included in the SAP review

 Withdrawing from the University